soz-live/soz-live.github.io/coders/intro.md

 By using a consistent naming structure leads to improved code readability, modularity, useability, extensibility and design simplicity.
 It also forms the basis for the Object Protocol, GUI, LIVE and documentation of the system.

-Code Readability is important, as it is the coder that has to read and comprehend the code, for debugging and extending etc., prior to it being lodaed into the CAD system for running. **SOZ**'s use of structure and consistency in function naming assists the coder to read what has come before.
+Code Readability is important, as it is the coder that has to read and comprehend the code, for debugging and extending etc., prior to it being loaded into the CAD system for running. **SOZ**'s use of structure and consistency in function naming assists the coder to read what has come before.

 Modularity enables use, re-use and extensibility of code.
 This is enhanced in **SOZ** through the use of Class Prefixes and a layered structure of classes and functions.